Державний архів Одеської області

 Odesa region state archives was founded in 1920 as Odesa Historical Archives.
 The main collections from the pre-revolutionary period are the collections of Novorossia and Bessarabia Governor-General Administration, Odesa City Chief, Odesa City Council, Guardianship Committee for Foreign Settlers in Southern Russia, Odesa Office for Foreign Settlers in South Russia, Odesa Police Office, Commercial Court, banks, Odesa port offices, customs, Novorossijsky University and other colleges and schools, cultural societies, churches, and others.
 With the beginning of World War II and the German-Romanian occupation of Odesa in 1941, a major portion of the pre-revolutionary records were evacuated to Stalingrad.
-In 1942, when battles reached the city, archives were evacuated to Uralsk in the West Kazakhstan Region.
+In 1942, when battles reached the city, archives were evacuated to Uralsk in the western Kazakhstan.
 Documentation of the Soviet period was left in Odesa.
-Still, replacements and evacuations led to irrecoverable losses: more than 1 million archival files in Odesa Region (50%) were lost or destroyed during the war.
+Still, replacements and evacuations led to irrecoverable losses: more than 1 million archival files in Odesa oblast (50%) were lost or destroyed during the war.
 In April 1944, the Odesa Archives renewed its work.
-After the war, a new archival documents on the history of Odessa Region were accepted.
-In 1958 the archives has been renamed as Odesa region state archives.
-Starting from 1980 it is named Odesa region state archives.
+After the war, a new archival documents on the history of Odessa oblast were accepted.
+In 1958 the archives has been renamed as Odesa oblast state archives.

 Archive holds collections of various documents from Odessa and Black Sea region from XVI century up to the present day.

 Archive is operating on the basis of Ukrainian Federal Laws, its statute and internal regulations.

 Formation of the National Archival Fund and Records

 affairs, Human Resources, Control of the documents production by the state authorities